Danielis/SimCity/README.md

   N/A: Team member responsible dropped course

 ##Rubric for Individual Grades
-Here EACH of your components is subject to the following:

 ####T. Proper implementation of producer-consumer code
-1. Aleena did the producer-consumer code for Restaurant
-2. Norman for RestaurantA
+1. Aleena: implementation for Restaurant, testing for RestaurantA
+2. Norman: implementation for RestaurantA, testing for testing for RestaurantC
-3. Chris for RestaurantC
+3. Chris: implementation RestaurantC, testing for RestaurantC
-4. Daniel for RestaurantD
+4. Daniel: implementation RestaurantD, testing for RestaurantD

 #### What doesn't work
-  + We have a living system for apartments.
+1. We have a living system for apartments.
 We did not have time to add in housing (See notes)
-  + Landlords do not automatically collect rent.
+2. Landlords do not automatically collect rent.
 The housing system for this interaction was built correctly (by Chris), but it was not integrated in time for v2 (by team).
-  + Market is fully implemented, but employees are robots right now, working 24/7 (See notes above)
+3. Market is fully implemented, but employees are robots right now, working 24/7 (See notes above)
+4. RestaurantA (Aleena's restaurant) has animation issues that arose during integration.

 #### Breakdown of work done
 Norman